rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 * Classic mirrored queues were deprecated in RabbitMQ version 3.9.
 They will be removed completely in RabbitMQ version 4.0.
 * Quorum queues can sustain much higher throughput levels in almost all use cases.
 A quorum queue can sustain a 30000 messages throughput (using 1kb messages), while offering high levels of data safety and replicating data to all 3 nodes in a cluster.
 Classic mirrored queues only offer a third of that throughput and provide much lower levels of data safety.
 * Quorum queues are more reliable, faster for most workloads. and require little maintenance.
-For more information, go to Quorum Queues.
+For more information, go to [Quorum Queues](https://www.rabbitmq.com/quorum-queues.html).

 **Note**: While quorum queues are the best choice of queue type, they are not 100% compatible feature wise with mirrored classic queues.
 In [quorum queue documentation](https://www.rabbitmq.com/quorum-queues.html#feature-matrix), you can review the feature matrix table which lists the differences between mirrored classic queues and quorum queues.
 These differences require different steps to successfully migrate from mirrored classic queues to quorum queues.
-Some of the steps can require a lot of configuration, while others require changes in the way an application interacts with RabbitMQ.
-It is also important to note that migrated applications should be thoroughly against quorum queues, as behaviour can be different under the load and in edge cases.
+Some of the steps require some configuration changes, while others require changes in the way an application interacts with RabbitMQ.
+It is also important to note that migrated applications should be thoroughly tested against quorum queues because the behaviour can differ under the load and in edge cases.

 ## Deciding which Migration Route to take: Compatibility Considerations

 [Migrating the Queues by Virtual Host](#migrate-the-queues-by-virtual-host) is probably the most efficient migration path you can take if it is an option for you.
-If all the incompatible features are cleaned up or moved to policies, the existing code is able to work both with mirrored classic queues and quorum queues by only changing connection parameters to the new vhost that you created for the quorum queues.
+If all the incompatible features are cleaned up or moved to policies, the existing code work with both  mirrored classic queues and quorum queues.
+You only need to change the connection parameters to the new virtual host that you created for the quorum queues.

 [Migrating in Place](#migrate-in-place) means you re-use the same virtual host.
 You must be able to stop all consumers and producers for a given queue.